jopterhorst/propresenter-kefas-bridge/README.md

 - Try accessing `http://localhost:55056/v1/status/slide` in your browser to verify the API is working

 ### Lyrics not syncing
-- Enable Debug Mode to see detailed logs
+- Check the Activity Log for error messages
 - Check ProPresenter has lyrics on the current slide
 - Verify the connection indicator is green
-- Check the Activity Log for error messages

 ### "Bridge API not available"
 - Restart the app
 - Check browser console for errors (Cmd+Option+I)

-## Debug Mode
+## Logging

-Enable Debug Mode in settings to see:
-- Stream connection details
+Detailed logs are automatically saved to disk every time the bridge runs.
+Each session creates a new timestamped log file:

+- **macOS**: `~/Library/Logs/ProPresenter Kefas Bridge/propresenter-kefas-bridge-YYYY-MM-DD-HHmmss.log`
+- **Windows**: `%APPDATA%\ProPresenter Kefas Bridge\logs\propresenter-kefas-bridge-YYYY-MM-DD-HHmmss.log`
+- **Linux**: `~/.config/ProPresenter Kefas Bridge/logs/propresenter-kefas-bridge-YYYY-MM-DD-HHmmss.log`

+To access logs:
+- Use the **Help → Open Log Location** menu item to open the logs folder
+- Or navigate to the paths above using your file manager

+Logs include:
+- Connection status and stream events
+- API requests and responses
-- API request details
+- Slide extraction details
-- Response times
+- Error messages and stack traces
-- Full error messages
+- Full activity timeline

-The debug log is saved to `~/propresenter-kefas-bridge.log`

 ## Development